Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Nonlocal (2+1)D SMs

-We proceed with the investigation of the propagation of stable ($2+1$)D spatial SMs by means of numerical simulations of Eq.~(\ref {nnls}).
-The initial conditions for the simulation are set to match those presented in Fig.~\ref{bl}(b), and a small random perturbation \([1 + \epsilon R(\xi, \eta)]\) multiplies by the initial ansatz.
-Here, \(\epsilon \ll 1\) is the amplitude of the perturbation and \(R\) is a random variable uniformly distributed in the interval [-1, 1].
+We proceed with the search for stable (2+1)D spatial SMs numerically solving Eq.~(\ref{nnls}) by means of the split-step Fourier method~\cite{YangJK}.
+The initial conditions for the simulations are set to match those presented in Fig.~\ref{fig2}(b), with a small random perturbation, represented by factor $[1+\epsilon R(\xi ,\eta )]$ multiplying the input.
+Here, $\epsilon \ll 1$ is the perturbation amplitude, and $R$ is a random variable uniformly distributed in the interval $[-1,+1]$.

-Owing to transverse instability from diffraction under localized conditions~($\sigma = 0.1$), the multi-soliton propagation shown in Fig.~\ref{figure3}(a) is highly unstable.
-This simulation uses an initial condition with parameters \(A = 4\), \(a = 0.95\), \(d = 3.87\), \(b = 0\), and \(\epsilon = 0.05\).
+Owing to the transverse instability in the case of the nearly local nonlinearity ($\sigma =0.1$), the multisoliton propagation shown in Fig.~\ref {fig3}(a) is highly unstable.
+This simulation was initiated by expressions (\ref{Eq:ansatz}), (\ref{Gauss}), and (\ref{rhombus2}) with parameters $A=4$, $a=0.95$, $d_{\xi}=d_{\eta}=d=3.87$, $b=0$, $Q=181.4$, and perturbation amplitude $ \epsilon =0.05$.

-Shown in Fig.~\ref{figure3}(b) is the nonlocal case ($\sigma = 1.75$) where the four solitons are initially placed in their equilibrium positions, i.e., $d=3.87$.
-The rhombic-lattice SM is found to be stable as it relaxes to the self-cleaned form close to the unperturbed one and undergoes no apparent distortion during propagation.
-A 3D view of stable propagation is shown in Fig.~\ref{fig1}(c).
-Here, the separation-to-width ratio $s=\sqrt{2}d/a \approx 5.8$.
-The reason for the appearance of such larger size SM is due to the giant nonlocal Kerr nonlinearity~\cite{qin2022stable}.
-The maximum average power density $P_{\rm max}$ for generating such SM can be obtained by using Poynting’s vector~\cite{Huang2005}, which is estimated to be $P_{\rm max}=32$~nW.
-Therefore, the power required to generate SMs is found to be in nanowatts, which is at least five orders of magnitude smaller than the SM-generation power in fiber-laser systems and solid-state media~\cite{Kurtz2020,rotschild2006NP,Wang2019}.
+Shown in Fig.~\ref{fig3}(b) is the example of the evolution in the case of moderately nonlocality ($\sigma =1.75$), with the input taken as per Eq.~(\ref{rhombus2}), with $d_{\xi}=d_{\eta}=d=3.87$ and $Q=181.4$.
+The rhombic SM is found to be stable, as it relaxes to the self-cleaned form, which remains close to the unperturbed one.
+A 3D view of the stable propagation is shown in Fig.~\ref {fig1}(c).
+Here, the separation-to-width ratio is $s=\sqrt{2}d/a\approx 5.8$ .
+The appearance of such a stable large-size SM is supported by the giant nonlocal nonlinearity, cf. Ref.~\cite{qin2022stable}.
+The maximum average power density $P_{\mathrm{max}}$, necessary for the generation of this SM in the experiment, can be obtained from the magnitude of the corresponding Poynting vector~\cite{Huang2005}, which produces an estimate $P_{\mathrm{max}}=32$ ~nW.
+Thus, the power required to generate the stable SMs is found to be in the nanowatt range, which is, roughly, five orders of magnitude smaller than the SM-generation power in fiber-laser systems and optical solid-state waveguides~\cite{Kurtz2020,rotschild2006NP,Wang2019}.

-In Fig.~\ref{figure3}(c), an initial velocity (\(v = 0.1\)) is applied at the initial position of the SMs, and the overall velocity of the soliton cluster is zero.
-During propagation, the SMs spiral outward from the axis, with their orbital radius continuously growing.
-Imposing an angular velocity sets the SMs into rotation and generates an outward centrifugal force, so the rotating solitons adopt a markedly larger equilibrium separation than non-rotating ones.
-The red dashed circle marks the initial separation $d$; the solid white curve traces the instantaneous radius of the center-of-mass trajectory.